reactjs/react.dev/content/docs/hooks-faq.md

 Note that **to enable Hooks, all React packages need to be 16.8.0 or higher**.
 Hooks won't work if you forget to update, for example, React DOM.

-React Native will fully support Hooks in its next stable release.
+React Native fully support Hooks from v0.59.0

 ### Do I need to rewrite all my class components? {#do-i-need-to-rewrite-all-my-class-components}